-The Nvidia RTX 3060 Ti isn’t the cheapest card on the market, but it’s the most affordable option if you want a current generation GPU and the best Ray Tracing choice for any gamer reluctant to make expensive the jump to 4K.
+The Nvidia RTX 3060 Ti isn’t the cheapest card on the market, but it’s one of the most affordable options if you want a current generation GPU and the best Ray Tracing choice for any gamer reluctant to make expensive the jump to 4K.

 - Solid 1080p Ray Tracing performance

 - Lowest power consumption of all Ampere cards